Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Introduction

-About our approach, we believe the convergence results on random walks and harmonics and the techniques we use to prove them to be of independent interest, as potentially generalizable to other classes of spaces (e.g.\ fractal-like) for which suitable continuity estimates of discrete and continuum heat kernels can be established.
-For the statements on fluctuations, however, we expect that it is not possible to improve our results to rougher (e.g.\ H\"older) domains, since, for example, we crucially use compatibility properties of $L^2$- and $\Cb$-Laplacians which fail on general non-Lipschitz domains (see Rmk.~\ref{r:LipDomainsGen} and~\S\ref{s:stat-flu}).
+About our method, we believe the convergence results on random walks and harmonics and the techniques we use to prove them to be of independent interest, as potentially generalizable to other classes of spaces (e.g.\ fractal-like) for which suitable continuity estimates of discrete and continuum heat kernels can be established.
+For the statements on fluctuations, however, we expect that it is not possible to improve our results to rougher (e.g.\ H\"older) domains, since, for example, we crucially use compatibility properties of $L^2$- and $\Cb$-Laplacians which fail on general non-Lipschitz domains (see~\S\ref{sec:generality-Lipschitz} and~\S\ref{s:stat-flu}).

-Finally, besides providing a concrete example of scaling limits of particle systems in rough domains with external reservoirs, we extend the usual arguments \cite{de_masi_mathematical_1991, kipnis_scaling_1999} so to ensure pathwise tightness in contexts in which the (predictable) quadratic variations of the so-called Dynkin's martingales associated to the particle systems contain unbounded terms.
-This allows us to include in our analysis \emph{singular} (i.e., Delta-like) initial conditions which relax at positive times (see, e.g., \cite{landim_hydrodynamical1996} for hydrodynamics with non-relaxing Dirac measures forming due to particles' slow-down), and scaling limits of systems with fast boundary and an unbounded number of particles per site.
-This improvement is achieved by exploiting the smoothening action of the random walks' semigroups and extending the Kolmogorov--Centsov tightness criterion for processes in the Skorokhod space of \emph{c\`adl\`ag} paths (see, e.g., \cite[Thm.\ 2.5.7(ii)]{de_masi_mathematical_1991}) to more general moment estimates.
+Finally, besides providing a concrete example of scaling limits of particle systems in rough domains with external reservoirs, we extend the usual arguments \cite{de_masi_mathematical_1991, kipnis_scaling_1999} so to ensure convergence in contexts in which the (predictable) quadratic variations of the so-called Dynkin's martingales associated to the particle systems contain unbounded terms.
+This allows us to include in our analysis \emph{singular} (i.e., delta-like) initial conditions which relax at positive times (see, e.g., \cite{landim_hydrodynamical1996} for hydrodynamics with non-relaxing Dirac measures forming due to particles' slow-down), and scaling limits of systems with fast boundary and an unbounded number of particles per site.
+This improvement is achieved by exploiting the smoothening action of the random walks' semigroups, and employing mild (in place of weak) solutions to the hydrodynamic equations.